ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 # Known Limitations

-A shared Hardware Firewall cannot be deployed to a server on a VLAN that meets any of the following criteria.

 A Hardware Firewall (Shared) cannot be deployed to a server on a VLAN that meets any of the following criteria.

 * Is currently associated with a Network Gateway, Hardware Firewall, or FortiGate Security Appliance.